Logo

 Kirstie Alley was raised as a Methodist; she became a member of the Church of Scientology in 1979.

-Kirstie Alley said that until she became a Scientologist she had been addicted to cocaine but then went through Narconon, a Scientology-affiliated drug treatment program, to end her addiction.
+Kirstie Alley said that until she became a Scientologist she was addicted to cocaine but then went through Narconon, a Scientology-affiliated drug treatment program to end her addiction.

-Kirstie Alley stated that in past presidential elections, she had backed both Democratic and Republican nominees, but decided not to vote in 1988 and 2004.
+Kirstie Alley said she supported both Democratic and Republican presidential nominees and independent Ross Perot in 1992, but decided not to vote in 1988 and 2004.

 Kirstie Alley's work was honored by multiple associations throughout her career.